lxconan/csharp/transcript/date_handling_00.md

 ## Question 2: How to avoid the culture info's interfere?

 Can you tell which condition may affect current culture?
 How to avoid culture's interfere when passing date time between different global applications.

+## Question 3: Compare

+How to compare 2 different `DateTime` instances.
+What is the best practice when comparaing 2 date time information from different global web applications.